 The build process will start to run.
 It takes about 2-3 minutes.
 Stay on the page.

 When the build is complete follow the link to download the client.

-The backup agent will start running backups on a set schedule or continually in the background, incrementally sending data to your offsite backup service running on a Azure.
+The backup agent will start running backups on a set schedule or continually in the background, incrementally sending data to your offsite backup service running on Azure.

-Here’s a link to documentation about the WholesaleBackup backup client to learn more about the feature rich backup platform.
+Here’s a link to documentation about the WholesaleBackup backup client to learn more about the feature-rich backup platform.

 Label & Launch Your Backup Software in 5 Mins